AdobeDocs/audience-manager.zh-Hant/help/using/features/traits/trait-qualification-reference.md

 Because we run two different computational jobs to calculate the two populations, the [!UICONTROL Total Trait Population] always lags behind the [!UICONTROL Unique Trait Realizations] by 24 hours.
 In the graph above, you can see 175 [!UICONTROL Unique Trait Realizations] and a [!UICONTROL Total Trait Population] of 6 for February 11.
 The 175 profiles are added to the [!UICONTROL Total Trait Population] on the following day.

-To further drive the point home, if you experienced a spike of 10,000 visitors right now, they would show up in tomorrow&#39;s [!UICONTROL Unique Trait Realizations], but would only show up 24 hours later in the [!UICONTROL Total Trait Population].
+To further drive the point home, if you experienced a spike of 10,000 visitors right now, they would show up in tomorrow's [!UICONTROL Unique Trait Realizations], but would only show up 24 hours later in the [!UICONTROL Total Trait Population].

 ## Trait Qualification Limit {#trait-qualification-limit}